 • ensuring accountability, budget management and financial probity

-This course is strongly recommended for all governors and is essential for the designated child protection governor(s), the chair and the vice chair.
-It is also highly recommended that all governors refresh this training every 4 years.
-This course is not available as in-house training due to the demand for this training, please do encourage governors to attend these course by booking online.
+This course is strongly recommended for all governors and is essential for the Designated Child Protection governor(s), the chair/vice chair.
+It is also recommended to refresh this training every 4 years.

 This training looks at: